Quantum Reverse Shannon Theorem: Statement of results

 \subsection{Classical Reverse Shannon Theorem}

 Most of these results are not new; we collect them here for completeness, and give alternate proofs that will help prepare for the analogous quantum results.
 The high-shared-randomness and feedback cases below (a,b,e) were proved in \cite{BSST99, BSST01, Winter:RST}.
-The low- and zero-shared-randomness cases (c,d,f) were demonstrated by Cuff~\cite{Cuff08} building on Wyner's classic common randomness formula~\cite{Wyner75} for the communication cost of generating correlated random variables.
+The low- and zero-shared-randomness cases (c,d,f) were demonstrated by Cuff~\cite{Cuff08} building on Wyner's classic common randomness formula~\cite{Wyner75}.
+The connection to rate distortion was first developed in the 1996 Steinberg-Verd\'u paper \cite{SS96}, which also proved a variant of the high-randomness case.